 Anyone living with multiple sclerosis who participates in Bike MS can join the program.
 Participants enjoy special day-of-event benefits and receive a complimentary "I Ride with MS" jersey.
 Biogen and Primal are the proud supporters of I Ride with MS, which exists in all Bike MS events nationwide.

 I Ride with MS participants are not only committed to cycling to create a world free of MS, but to increasing awareness of the disease as well.
 Simply indicate you would like to participate when you register or contact the Society today for more information!

 Participating in the Bike MS event is one way that I can actually feel like I'm doing something about MS rather than just living with it."–Todd Frauendorfer

 The experience of Bike MS is also warm and fuzzy.
 I felt that immediately—the riders just accepted me right away into the fold."–Nancy Dressel

-Even if you may not have a personal connection to MS currently, you are riding for someone by participating in Bike MS. To learn about our Bike MS Champions program, visit our Ride Day Info page.
+Even if you may not have a personal connection to MS currently, you are riding for someone by participating in Bike MS. Learn more about our Bike MS Champions program >